RealTeeCee/DataStructureAndAlgorithm/English/Homework/Homework12_Present_Perfect_Continuous.md

 21. What did you do last weekend?
 Last weekend, I went hiking with my friends.

-22.What was your favorite subject in school?
+22. What was your favorite subject in school?
 My favorite subject in school was mathematics.

 23. Where did you go on your last family vacation?